Emadmousavi/stock_tweets_sentiment_analysis/README.md

 # stock_tweets_sentiment_analysis
 ## About Project
-This is IUST NLP Course project.
-I have done these items in this project: <br>
+#####This is IUST NLP Course project.
+I have done these items in this project:
-1- Use some different Kaggle Datasets about Stock and Crypto tweets, combine them, pre-process them and finally create a new Dataset.<br>
+#####1- Use some different Kaggle Datasets about Stock and Crypto tweets, combine them, pre-process them and finally create a new Dataset
-2- Label each tweets as positive, negative and neutral with some auto-labling techniques<br>
+#####2- Label each tweets as positive, negative and neutral with some auto-labling techniques
-3- show Statistics about Dataset in PNG and CSV formats<br>
+#####3- show Statistics about Dataset in PNG and CSV formats
-4- Create a Transformer-based model and train it on my dataset<br>
+#####4- Create a Transformer-based model and train it on my dataset
 <br>
 Finally you can feed model a tweet about Stock or crypto and get its sentiment as positve, negtivae or neutral